 The synthetic color carriers come mainly from industrial plants as dye-houses, clothing industries with washing-machines, food and beverage industries, slaughterhouses etc.

 The contact system consists of a three-chamber tank, height of 4.5-5 meters with inside splits that guide the wastewater to a vertical labyrinthine flow.
 Ozone is supplied to the tanks through diffusers made of a special porous material of high resistance.
 These diffusers have the ability to create multi-numbered and very thin ozone bubbles, with a diameter of 0.2 mm.
-With their appropriate geometric installation in the bottom of the contact tank, better distribution but also increase in the liquid-gas contact surface to its maximum, is achieved.
+With their appropriate geometric installation in the bottom of the contact tank, creates better distribution but also increase the liquid-gas contact surface to its maximum.

 The quality of the ozone treatment effluent in terms of color removal, depends on:

-The ozone treatment installation represent a significant construction and purchase cost.
-On the other hand a conventional treatment scheme using chemical coagulants for color removal, has high operational costs (cost of the coagulants themselves and cost for the produced sludge management requirements).
+The ozone treatment installation represents a significant construction and purchase cost.
+On the other hand, a conventional treatment scheme using chemical coagulants for color removal has high operational costs (cost of the coagulants themselves and cost for the produced sludge management requirements).
 In general and for the same effluent quality, the investment of an ozone installation can be paid off in 3-5 years, depending on the size and other specific details of each case.